apostrophecms/apostrophe-seo/README.md

 ### 3. Updating views

 Add the following `include`  to your `<head></head>` in `layout.html` that all of your pages extend, or to `outerLayout.html` if you have one in `apostrophe-templates/views/`.
 This will output the meta tags needed for SEO and Google Analytics/Verification configuration.
-The `robots` meta tag will only be included if the related field is set to something other than `index,follow` on the page-level (browsers already default to that).

 ```nunjucks
 {% if data.piece %}